-Dr. Michael J. Collins teaches Ethics and Leadership and The Good Society in the TFAS American Institute on Political and Economic Systems (AIPES) program in Prague, Czech Republic.
+Dr. Michael J. Collins teaches The Good Society in the TFAS American Institute on Political and Economic Systems (AIPES) program in Prague, Czech Republic, as well as Ethics and Leadership in U.S. Summer Programs in Washington, D.C.

 Collins began his tenure at Georgetown University in August 1981 as dean of the School for Summer and Continuing Education.
 As dean, Collins was responsible for administering the graduate and undergraduate courses offered each summer at Georgetown and locations abroad.
 He was also responsible for the various academic and residential programs at Villa Le Balze, Georgetown’s study center in Fiesole, Italy, and, for several years, the Office of International Programs.